vfr/Reader/README.md

-## PDF Reader/Viewer for iOS
+## PDF Reader Core for iOS

 ### Introduction

-I've crafted this open source PDF reader/viewer for fellow iOS developers struggling with wrangling PDF files onto iOS device screens.
-Version 2.x is a complete rethink and rewrite of the original 1.x code.
+I've crafted this open source PDF reader code for fellow iOS developers struggling with wrangling PDF files onto iOS device screens.

 The code is universal and does not require any XIBs (as all UI elements are code generated, allowing for greatest flexibility).